stefftaelman/Omega.jl/docs/src/basictutorial.md

 observations = [true, true, true, true, true, true, true , true, false]
 ```

-(Note: as the only supported sampling method at the moment is rejection sampling, it can take a (possibly looooong) while to condition when sample sizes increase)
+(Note: as the only supported sampling method at the moment is rejection sampling, it can take a (possibly looooong) while to condition when sample sizes increase.)

+Exercise: see how much we should trust the fairness of a coin given the two examples given at the top: `HHHHHHHH` and `HHTTHHTH`.